 How well do you perform under time pressure?

-Previous research suggests that dentist experience stress in their working lives, and time pressure is one of the most frequently cited stressor factors.
+Previous research suggests that dentists experience stress in their working lives, and time pressure is one of the most frequently cited stressor factors.
 There is conflicting evidence in the medical literature on how this time pressure may affect doctor’s diagnostic and treatment decisions.
-However, there is no published research in which the performance of dentists under time pressure has been evaluated.
+However, there is no published research in which the performance of dentists under stress, including time pressure, has been evaluated.

 About the researcher